1-bit Reconfigurable Reflectarray Design With Low Power Consumption Based on Resistance-Insensitive Unit Cells

 Abstract

-In this article, a 1-bit reconfigurable reflectarray (RRA) based on resistance insensitive unit cells (RIUCs) is proposed for low power consumption RIS applications.
-By tactfully placing a p-i-n diode at the middle of an H-slotted patch, 1-bit phase quantization is achieved, which is insensitive to the equivalent resistance of the p-i-n diode.
-The phase difference between ON and OFF states remains 180° ± 20° from 5.09 to 5.62 GHz.
-The RIUC has stable reflection loss in the scene of high resistance of p-i-n diode in ON state, because the current flowing through the p-i-n diode is very small, comparing to the total current of the RIUC.
+In this article, a 1-bit reconfigurable reflectarray (RRA) based on resistance-insensitive unit cells (RIUCs) is proposed for low power consumption reconfigurable intelligent surface (RIS) applications.
+By tactfully placing a p-i-n diode in the middle of an H-slotted patch, 1-bit phase quantization is achieved, which is insensitive to the equivalent resistance of the p-i-n diode.
+The phase difference between on and off states remains 180° ± 20° from 5.09 to 5.62 GHz.
+The RIUC has stable reflection loss in the scene of high resistance of the p-i-n diode in on state, because the current flowing through the p-i-n diode is very small, compared to the total current of the RIUC.
 This property is utilized to reduce the forward biasing current, thus achieving low power consumption.
-A 16×16 RRA prototype is fabricated.
+A 16 x 16 RRA prototype is fabricated.
 The 2-D beam-scanning performance with a peak gain of 22.10 dBi is realized, corresponding to an aperture efficiency of 24.9%.
-The measured 1-dB gain bandwidth is 9.16%.
-An extremely low power consumption of 1.64 mW for the proposed RRA is realized at the cost of less than 0.7 dB gain drop.
+The measured 1-dB gain-bandwidth is 9.16%.
+An extremely low power consumption of 1.64 mW for the proposed RRA is realized at the cost of less than 0.7-dB gain drop.
 Moreover, the proposed RIUC is further modified to operate well in the millimeter-wave frequency band.

 Original languageEnglish